Licensed to practice in 3 states and accepts 22 insurances. Specializes in ADHD, Anxiety, Depression and 4 more.

 Cognitive Behavioral (CBT)

-🧠 As a Certified Clinical Anxiety Treatment Professional (CCATP), I use CBT in a structured, practical, and skill-based way to help clients identify unhelpful thought patterns and behavioral cycles that fuel anxiety, depression, and overwhelm.
-A key part of our work includes psychoeducation—understanding how thoughts, emotions, and nervous system responses interact—so you gain clarity about why certain patterns persist.
-Together, we examine how thoughts, emotions, and actions connect—and then actively test and reshape patterns that are no longer serving you.
-CBT in our work is measurable and action-oriented, providing tools you can apply immediately in daily life to reduce reactivity, improve follow-through, and build confidence.
+🧠 I use a structured, skill-based CBT approach to help clients reduce overthinking, feel more in control of their emotions, and follow through more consistently in daily life.
+This is especially helpful for ADHD-related focus and follow-through challenges.
+We focus on identifying and shifting unhelpful thought and behavior patterns while building practical strategies you can actually use.
+A key part of our work includes psychoeducation, so you understand how your thoughts, emotions, and nervous system responses interact and why patterns persist.
+Together, we actively examine and test how thoughts, emotions, and actions connect, then reshape patterns that are no longer serving you.
+Our work is measurable and action-oriented, providing tools you can apply immediately to reduce reactivity, improve follow-through, and build confidence.

 Acceptance and commitment (ACT)